panaminer08/poke_gym/README.md

 This was a group project, with a basic back-end similar to my Innerimag file.
+The purpose was to create a gym with two pokemon masters.

 Front end was done using materialize.